Pasadena, Newfoundland and Labrador: Midland

 The third community area, the community of Midland, evolved in 1936 as part of a government relocation program.
 Due to a severe decline in the inshore fishery around the Avalon Peninsula, many families were starving and the government of commission began to look for some other means of livelihood for them.

 It was on the forest-covered, level land, next door to Pasadena, that the government land settlement began.
 It was named Midland because of its position – halfway between Deer Lake and Corner Brook.
 Potential settlers for this community came from outlying areas of the island deeply affected by the Great Depression.
 The 25 men involved in the resettlement program came from Argentia, Red Island, Lamaline, Burin, Bell Island, and Clarke’s Beach.

 In June 1936, the men came to Midland.
 With just one tractor, supplied by the government, they started clearing the land, in preparation for their families to join them.
 The men cleared two 20 acre fields and used them as a community farm until their own individual land was ready.
 All vegetables grown were taken to the government store to be sold and any profits were shared among the men.

 In September 1936, all 25 homes were ready for occupancy.
 The homes were very simple.
-There was no electricity or running water and all the bathrooms were located about thirty feet back in the woods.
+There was no electricity or running water and all the bathrooms were located about 30 feet back in the woods.
 All homes were built and painted alike.
 Finally that day in September arrived when the men settlers from Midland went to the railway in Pasadena to meet their families.
 To transport their families and their few belongings from the station, a platform with seats was built on a horse-drawn cart.

 Over the years, roads were improved and more land was cleared, but the farms never materialized.
 Each settler had been given 35 acre of land but they only cleared enough land to meet their immediate requirements.
-It wasn’t long before many of the men were seeking employment elsewhere, such as the American base: Ernest Harmon Air Force Base in Stephenville and with the Pulp and Paper Industry in Corner Brook.
+It was not long before many of the men were seeking employment elsewhere, such as the American base (Ernest Harmon Air Force Base in Stephenville) and with the Pulp and Paper Industry in Corner Brook.
 Several of the original settlers even returned to their home towns, preferring fishing to farming.